biocas/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+PageSpeed Insights:
+Mobile: 90/100
+Desktop: 91/100

+Optimizations on index.html are as follows:
+Add media="print" to print.css
+Minify and inline style.css
+Minify and inline perfmatters.js
+Optimize, compress and resize images
+Remove webfont link
+Add async attribute to analytics.js

 #### Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+Optimizing resizePizza function:
+Avoiding unnecessary calculations in pizza slider by using percentage values and perform calculations inside the changeSliderLabel switch;
+Storing the DOM query inside a variable to avoid repetition and using getElementsByClassName to avoid querying the whole DOM Storing variables outside the loop

+Optimizing updatePositions function:
+Storing DOM queries and calculations on it outiside the loop Moving variables outside the loop

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")